BobTheBuidler/ez-a-sync/README.md

 #### `@a_sync('sync')`

 The `@a_sync('sync')` decorator can be used to define a synchronous function that can also be executed asynchronously.
-It should be used when the function will take longer to complete when running synchronously.

 ```python
 @a_sync('sync')